iamEAP/how-to-eap/README.md

 __Motivations matter.__ I believe teams are healthiest when team members are primarily motivated by factors beyond their own personal gain.
 I reward and praise work done in service of our customers or our mission.
-I do not reward or praise work done for self-recognition or self-promotion.
+I do not reward or praise work done for self-promotion or other self-interest.

 __People are the plan.__ I believe that happy people are a prerequisite to delivering great work, and that people are happiest when they are understood.
 I